Gunmen kill property dealer in broad daylight in Chandigarh’s Sector 9

 Stay updated with the latest - Click here to follow us on Instagram

-A 31-year-old property dealer, Preet Nagra, alias Chini Nagra, was shot dead in broad daylight in Chandigarh’s VIP locality of Sector 9 on Wednesday afternoon.
+A 31-year-old property dealer, Chamanpreet Singh, alias Chini, was shot dead in broad daylight in Chandigarh’s VIP locality of Sector 9 on Wednesday afternoon.
 The incident occurred around 12 noon when the victim was leaving a gym and was attacked while sitting in his SUV.

-After being shot, Nagra attempted to escape by opening the door.
+After being shot, Chini attempted to escape by opening the door.
 He also tried to drive away, but the attacker kept firing continuously.
 The assailant then moved to the driver’s side of the vehicle and fired several more rounds at close range, giving the victim no chance to escape.
-During the chaos, Nagra’s foot remained on the accelerator and the vehicle moved slightly onto the slip road, while the gunman continued firing.
+During the chaos, Chini’s foot remained on the accelerator, and the vehicle moved slightly onto the slip road, while the gunman continued firing.

 A case was registered at Sector 3 police station against unidentified assailants.